 Highly respected by his peers and colleagues, Titus has received multiple honors throughout his distinguished career, including the 2005 General Robert R. Neyland Outstanding Athletic Director Award from the All American Football Foundation.
 The NCAA honored him with its Diversity in Athletics Award, Gender Diversity Award, Racial Diversity Award, and Excellence in Diversity Award.

 A Boston-area native, Titus grew up in Roxbury, Massachusetts and attended Boston Technical High School before attending Saint Michael’s College.
-On top of his many other responsibilities, Titus is currently a member of the Board of Trustees at Saint Michael's College as well as the Urban College of Boston.

 In addition to his many responsibilities, Titus is: